ijmeals/maybe96/on-the-slopes.md

 then i was smoking a lot

-thank god it's was not crack
+thank god it was not crack

-i'm talking pot
+it was only the pot

 tho sometimes it's ok